 Surviving the Tough Times of Marriage

-When you said, “I do‘” you never really considered the millions of things you were actually agreeing to deal with.
-Marriage can turn into a slap in the face and most people forget that if something seems too good to be true, it normally is.
-This isn’t to say that marriage is a hopeless institution yet it does take some work and the ability to remain flexible in more ways than you may have ever thought possible.
-Good things come to those who don’t put all their eggs in the marital basket and surviving the tough times of marriage can be more about individual integrity that a perfectly matched couple.
+When you said, “I do,” you probably didn’t realize all the things you were agreeing to handle.
+Marriage can become unexpectedly challenging, and many forget that if something seems too good to be true, it usually is.
+This isn’t to say that marriage is doomed, but it does require effort and flexibility in ways you might not have anticipated.
+Surviving the tough times in marriage often depends more on individual integrity than on being a perfectly matched couple.

 So, how do happy couples learn to disagree without friction?
-How do successful marriages learn to get through financial crisis and troubled teens seemingly unscathed?
-How do those celebrating their 50th wedding anniversary really get to that point without holding deep seeded resentment behind their backs?
-The answer quite simply is two fold.
-Honesty and self-confidence!
+How do successful marriages manage through financial crises and troubled teens seemingly unscathed?
+How do those celebrating their 50th wedding anniversary get to that point without deep-seated resentment?
+The answer is simple: honesty and self-confidence.

 Share: